 5. Gynecologic Oncologist

-A gynecologic oncologist is trained to treat cancers that affect the female reproductive system, such as cervical, uterine, and ovarian cancers.
-They often combine surgery, medication, and radiation as part of a comprehensive care plan.
+A gynecologic oncologist focuses on cancers of the female reproductive system, such as cervical, uterine, and ovarian cancer.
+They often combine surgery, medication, and radiation to deliver comprehensive care and preserve reproductive health whenever possible.

 When Should You See a Tumor Specialist?